graphics-research-group/2D-To-3D-Medical-Image-Colorization/README.md

 ![render](./imgs/render.png)

 ## TODOs
+- [ ] Share code for poisson reconstruction
 - [ ] Provide the code for SRGAN module and weights for the trained model.
 - [ ] Provide some test volumes for results generation.
 - [ ] Share all the generated volmes and their masks via the drive link.